CalmER

 Figma, Miro

-✦ OVERVIEW
+✦ SITUATION

 Designing for the emotional cost of waiting

 CalmER is a mobile companion app for older adults during ER waits, built for the Michigan Tech Innovation Jam in 6 weeks.
 The average ER wait is 6.5+ hours — for seniors who arrive alone, that time is filled with confusion, anxiety, and isolation.
 We weren't trying to shorten the wait.
 We were designing to reduce its emotional cost.
+And we designed for more than one user: the patient sitting alone in the waiting room, and the family member far away who can't get any updates.

 The problem we focused on

-- • 33 million senior ER visits/year — often alone
+- • 33 million senior ER visits/year — 21% of all ER visits

-- • "Left without being seen" rate doubled to 2.1%
+- • "Left without being seen" rate nearly doubled: 1.1% → 2.1%; seniors are 13% of those cases

 Our design constraints